Nova Scotia MSI, Hospital Plans: Summary of Benefits

 - Prescription medications if you are under the age of 65 (there are prescription drug programs that you may qualify for, see below for more information).

-- Paramedical services such as podiatrists, chiropractors, naturopaths, massage therapists or osteopaths (note that physiotherapy is covered if done in a hospital).
+- Paramedical services such as podiatrists, chiropractors, naturopaths, massage therapists, osteopaths and physiotherapy.

 - There is very limited medical coverage for Nova Scotians travelling out of province.